Cubix-Dev/SNext/README.md

 Just head to [this link](https://forms.gle/Rbt1ELbr8HPgEh2q9).
 You can also join our Discord, [here](https://discord.gg/mqGKmRw9MY).

+## wOaH!
+This is cool.
+Now add this feature!

+In general if you want a feature added, simply create a feature request [here](https://github.com/Cube-Enix/SNext/issues/new/choose).
+Once a dev sees it, we'll give it a cool tag to show the status if your idea.
+Once we add it you'll be credited for suggesting it!

-## Installation
+## Building from Source

+###### I'm gonna take this time to warn you that this is **NOT** the recommended way to build SNext.
+The only time this should be done is when you are attempting to tackle an issue.
+Most people have issues with the Windows installer script to start and right now theres no plans to fix it.
 1. Download the files.
 2. Make sure you have both [Node.js](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) ready.
-3. Clone the repo/download it into a folder on your system.
+3. Clone the repo into a folder on your system.
 4. (WINDOWS ONLY)  Navigate to the directory that you downloaded/cloned SNext to.
 Then right click on the file called `install.ps1` and click on 'Run with Powershell'.
 If you get an error about security, see [this](https://www.danielengberg.com/powershell-check-execution-policy/).
 4. (LINUX ONLY) Navigate to the directory that you downloaded/cloned SNext to.
 Then open it in the terminal and run: `sh install.sh`.
 5. Navagate to the directory that you downloaded/cloned SNext to.
 Then, navigate to `src` and run `npm start`.